arduino-libraries/Arduino_MKRIoTCarrier/docs/readme.md

 ```

 In case you have another enclosure you can change the sensitivity of the pads, 3-100
-Automatically configured when you set the `CARRIER_CASE` boolean, by default is false (sensitivity threshold 4)
+Automatically configured when you call `carrier.withCase()`, by default is false (sensitivity threshold 4)

 ```cpp
 ButtonX.updateConfig(int newSens)